Mandur/PodIdentityHealthCheck/readme.md

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/identityHealthCheckInHealthProbes.yaml) and the [test code](cmd/identity_health_integration_test.go)

 ### Assess health of the full identity in the application code

 **Listed as reference and not recommended**

-In case of complex situation where the application container rely on multiple external dependencies, it is advised to add the NMI/Identity Stack health check as part of the application code along to other health checks.
+In case of complex situation where the application container relies on multiple external dependencies, it is advised to add the NMI/Identity Stack health check as part of the application code along to other health checks.

 ``` yaml
 spec: